 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-The Platinum Card from American Express comes with a not-insignificant $550 annual fee but for the first six months of 2021, American Express is offering cardholders an easy-to-use PayPal credit to help them recoup some of that annual fee.
+The Platinum Card from American Express (review) comes with a not-insignificant $550 annual fee (rates & fees) but for the first six months of 2021, American Express is offering cardholders an easy-to-use PayPal credit to help them recoup some of that annual fee.
 This is your monthly reminder to make sure you use up that monthly credit before it’s too late.

 The Platinum Card’s Monthly PayPal Credit